jayelm/gisting/README.md

 Obtain filepaths to the predictions from two models you'd like to compare.
 Outputs used for evaluation in the paper are in `data/results/{FLAN-T5,LLaMA}-{gist,pos_control,neg_control}-{1,2,5,10}`, sweeping over the model, gist condition, and number of gist tokens respectively.

-For example say we want to compare the LLaMA gist 1 vs pos control model.
-Then we use the `scripts/eval_chatgpt.py` script:
+For example, say we want to compare the LLaMA single gist token model to its pos control.
+You can use the `scripts/eval_chatgpt.py` script:

 ```
 python scripts/eval_chatgpt.py \